mvolkmann/blog/src/rust.md

 requiring explicit indication of functions that are allowed to modify data significantly reduces these errors.

-**Control over number sizes:**

-One way to achieve performance in computationally intensive tasks is to store collections of numbers in contiguous memory for fast access and control the number of bytes used by each number.
-Rust supports a wide variety of number types for integer and floating point values of specific sizes.

 **Ownership model:**

 Manual garbage collection, where developers are responsibly for